tarwn/lessthandot-hugo/blogs/content/posts/2017-07-26-creating-a-local-service-fabric-cluster.md

   - Service Fabric

 ---
 Working with Service Fabric and want a local cluster to test and develop against?
-Here&#8217;s the step-by-step path I took from a set of fresh Windows VMs to a running, secured Service Fabric cluster using self-signed X509 certificates.
+Here's the step-by-step path I took from a set of fresh Windows VMs to a running, secured Service Fabric cluster using self-signed X509 certificates.
 There are a number of Microsoft docs that cover this subject, this is a single beginning-to-end path that also includes fixes for gaps or errors in those docs as I went.

 Here are the technical details: